matloff/regtools/inst/UnbalancedClasses.md

 ## Artificial Balance Won't Achieve Your Goals

-In fooling your algorithm, it will generate the wrong conditional class probabilities r in our notation above.
-And whether we wish to minimize the overall probability of misclassification, or expected loss, or any other criterion, the algorithm will (again, directly or indirectly) rely on the values of r.
+In fooling your algorithm, it will generate the wrong conditional class probabilities r<sub>i</sub> in our notation above.
+And whether we wish to minimize the overall probability of misclassification, or expected loss, or any other criterion, the algorithm will (again, directly or indirectly) rely on the values of r<sub>i</sub>.

 Consider the fraud example, in which the data are highly imbalanced but in which wrongly guessing the large class carries heavy penalties for